 Note that the tub recommends you mix it with 2 to 4 cups of water (500ml to 1 liter) and I think that’s a good idea.
 When mixed with just 1.5 cups of water as I did, it was a little strong.

 There’s a lot to like here.
-While I’m not totally sold on the necessity of fermenting them, KAGED MUSCLE picked ingredients with a good reputation — there’s none of the iffy supplements like glutamine that don’t have much evidence behind them.
+KAGED MUSCLE picked ingredients with a good reputation — there’s none of the iffy supplements like glutamine that don’t have much evidence behind them.

-The BCAAs and the compounds that accompany them have a lot of interesting research supporting them and they’re present in what appear to be effective dosages, too.
-Add all that to the fact that it’s extremely low in artificial ingredients and you get a nice hit of caffeine (with taurine to make it a smoother ride) and you’ve got one of my favorite BCAAs.
+The BCAAs and the compounds that accompany them have a lot of interesting research supporting them and they’re present in what appear to be pretty effective dosages, too.
+I’d have liked a little more citrulline and it’s true that not everyone wants caffeine in their BCAAs.
+But the combination of fermented BCAAs and additional ingredients make this one of my favorite BCAAs.